talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 ## Encapsulation of Packets

 Packets steered in an SR domain are often encapsulated in an IPv6 encapsulation.
 This mechanism allows for encapsulation of both IPv4 and IPv6 packets.
 Encapsulation of packets at the SR ingress node and decapsulation at the SR egress node mitigates the ability of external attackers to impact SR steering within the domain.

+## Hashed Message Authentication Code (HMAC) {#hmac}

+The SRH can be secured by an HMAC TLV, as defined in [RFC8754].
+The HMAC is an optional TLV that secures the segment list, the SRH flags, the SRH Last Entry field and the IPv6 source address.
+A pre-shared key is used in the generation and verification of the HMAC.

+Using an HMAC in an SR domain can mitigate some of the SR Modification Attacks ({{modification}}).
+For example, the segment list is protected by the HMAC.
+However, an internal attacker who does not have access to the pre-shared key can capture legitimate packets, and later replay the SRH and HMAC from these recorded packets.
+This allows the attacker to insert the previously recorded SRH and HMAC into a newly injected packet.
+An on-path internal attacker can also replace the SRH of an in-transit packet with a different SRH that was previously captured.

 # Implications on Existing Equipment